AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >1.
 Create an account at https://account.adobe.com using the same email address on your MAG ID.
 >1.
 Go to https://account.magento.com to link your Adobe ID with the MAG ID.

-#### Adobe Commerce Account page {#submit-case-adobe-commerce-account-page}
+#### Adobe Commerce account page {#submit-case-adobe-commerce-account-page}

-To submit a new support ticket using your Adobe Commerce Account page, follow these steps:
+To submit a new support ticket using your Adobe Commerce account page, follow these steps:

-1. Sign in to your Adobe Commerce Account.
+1. Sign in to your Adobe Commerce account.
 See [detailed instructions](https://experienceleague.adobe.com/docs/commerce-admin/start/commerce-account/commerce-account-create.html?lang=en#create-a-commerce-account) in our user guide.
 1. Click the **Support** tab.

    ![magento_account_support_tab](assets/magento_account_support_tab.png){width="800"}